Julia Marlowe: Life and career

-Marlowe was born as Sarah Frances Frost at Caldbeck, Cumberland, England, to clogger and shoemaker John Frost and Sarah (Strong) Hodgson.
+Marlowe was born as Sarah Frances Frost, on August 17, 1865, at Caldbeck, England, to clogger and shoemaker John Frost and Sarah (Strong) Hodgson.
 When she was four her family emigrated to the United States.
 Her father, who was an avid fan of local sports, "fled to America in 1870 under the erroneous impression that he had destroyed a neighbour's eye by flicking a whip at him during a race."
 He changed his name to Brough and after first settling in Kansas he moved his family east to Portsmouth, Ohio and then Cincinnati.

 Early career

 Marlowe obtained the nickname of "Fanny" and in her early teens began her career in the chorus of a juvenile opera company.
 While touring with the company for nearly a year performing Gilbert and Sullivan's H.M.S.
 Pinafore (1879), under the direction of Colonel Robert E.J.
 Miles (manager of the Cincinnati Opera House) she was given the part of Sir Joseph Porter.
 She later played in W. S. Gilbert's Pygmalion and Galatea.

 Her training and initial success was due primarily to Miles's sister-in-law Ada Dow.
-Still in Cincinnati, Fanny played her first Shakespearean roles as Balthazar in Romeo and Juliet and as Maria in Twelfth Night she was billed as Fanny Brough.
-Soon after Ada Dow took Fanny to New York where for several years she received voice training by Parsons Price.
+Still in Cincinnati, Fanny played her first Shakespearean roles as Balthazar in Romeo and Juliet and as Maria in Twelfth Night.
+She was billed as Fanny Brough.
+Soon after, Ada Dow took Fanny to New York where for several years she received voice training by Parsons Price.
 Finished with the voice training she changed her name to Julia Marlowe.
 As an unknown, Marlowe was, at first, unable to get a Shakesperean role, but she was determined.
 Colonel Miles, the new manager of the New York Bijou Opera House, gave her the opportunity to play for two weeks on tour in New England, starting in New London, Connecticut.
 This gave Marlowe the repertoire she needed.
 On 20 October 1887, her mother hired the Bijou for a matinee of Ingomar the Barbarian (Maria Lovell's adaptation of Friedrich Halm's Der Sohn der Wildnis), in which Marlowe received acclaim which served as a stepping stone to Broadway.In early 1891, Marlowe came down with a severe case of typhoid fever while on tour in Philadelphia.
 The owner of the Philadelphia Times newspaper and his wife took Julia in and oversaw her return to health.
 At one point her face became so swollen that doctors considered lancing her face to release the toxins, but the good judgment of one doctor prevailed and a different treatment was arrived at which would fight the toxins and save her face for her acting career.
 Had this measure not been taken, she would never have been performing on Broadway by 1895 and would never have established herself as the leading American actress of Shakespeare in her day alongside actor E. H. Sothern.